Fine-tune with the API or CLI

 image

-Upload a fine-tuning file to Model Studio
+Upload fine-tuning file to Model Studio

 DashScope API